 Franklin Township, Hunterdon County, a 128-page Arcadia Publishing pictorial history, features 121 never-before-published photographs dating from 1860 to 2009, all from the private collections of 46 current and former township families.
 The text by Dan Campanelli, the nationally renowned watercolor artist, Marty Campanelli, a graphic designer and Dan’s wife, and Lora Jones, Franklin Township Historian, contains new information regarding historic sites, events and dates, correcting data published in earlier history books.
-Available online from Arcadiapublishing.com.
+Available from Rural Awareness and online from Arcadiapublishing.com.

 The History of the Religious Society of Friends, Quakertown Monthly Meeting, written by J. E. Stout, 1998; updated material written and compiled by Dan and Marty Campanelli, 2011.
 Published by the Quakertown Friends Meeting, Quakertown, NJ; 100 pages, multiple photographs and illustrations.
 It is available for $10 plus $5 shipping and handling.
 Send requests and check made payable to Quakertown Monthly Meeting to QMM, PO Box 520, Quakertown, NJ 08868.